datadavev/cookiecutter-python/docs/guide.md

 :::

-For every dependency added to your project,
+For every dependency added to your project, uv uses version constraints specified in `pyproject.toml`.
-Poetry writes a version constraint to `pyproject.toml`.
 Dependencies are kept in two TOML tables:

-- `tool.poetry.dependencies`---for core dependencies
+- `tool.uv.dependencies`---for core dependencies
-- `tool.poetry.dev-dependencies`---for development dependencies
+- `tool.uv.dev-dependencies`---for development dependencies

-By default, version constraints added by Poetry have both a lower and an upper bound:
+By default, version constraints can have both a lower and an upper bound:

 - The lower bound requires users of your package to have at least the version that was current when you added the dependency.